zzt2004/Surfing/README.md

 <details>
 <summary>4.
 Subsequent Updates</summary>

+- If you use all default configurations, the update will be seamless.
 - Supports online module updates in the client.
 - No need to restart after updating, the module switch control enable/disable ~~will be temporarily invalid, and still need to restart~~
 - The Clash.Meta config.yaml configuration file is backed up during updates to